 When I visited Texas School for the Blind and Visually Impaired (TSBVI) to talk about assistive technology, I admit that I wasn’t sure what to expect from a school for the blind.
-This is a completely natural response, given I had never been inside a school for the blind during normal hours.
-It turns out, lots of people have interesting preconceived notions about what a school for the blind does and how it supports students.
+This is a completely natural response, given I had never been inside a school for the blind during normal hours and had never attended one as a student.
+It turns out, lots of people have preconceived notions about what a school for the blind does and how it supports students.
 So today, I will be sharing seven myths about schools for the blind, and showing how the schools support students with vision impairments.

 Myth 1- Students with low vision do not attend schools for the blind, it’s just blind students

 Who attends a school for the blind?
 When we were researching state resources, my family and I assumed that only totally blind students attended the school for the blind.
 While it’s true that people who experience total blindness attend the school, they aren’t the only students there.
 Some of the other types of students include:

 - Students with low vision (that may not fit the exact criteria for legal blindness)